 The Ropes & Gray team helped CERO negotiate a forbearance agreement and restructuring support agreement, raise new capital in the form of an expanded revolving facility and new first lien term loans, amend other debt terms, and convert existing indebtedness into a combination of preferred equity and contingent value rights.
 Ropes & Gray also helped CERO access funds under the CARES Act and related programs, as well as navigate tax, employment and other issues.
 This particular restructuring was a symbolic and important transaction for the impact investor community and the Community Development Financial Institutions (CDFIs) that have championed the worker-owned cooperative model.

-The Ropes & Gray team was led by business restructuring associate Andrew Glantz (New York).
-The core team included business restructuring associate Jack Murray (Boston), finance associates Max Silverstein (New York) and Jacob Sikora (New York), corporate associate Ellen Wheeler (New York), and tax, employment and benefits partner Pamela Glazier (Boston), counsel Sara Clevering (Boston) and senior career associate Isabelle Farrar (Boston).
+The core team included business restructuring finance associate Max Silverstein (New York) and tax, employment and benefits partner Pamela Glazier (Boston) and counsel Sara Clevering (Boston).

 Click here for the official press release, recognizing Ropes & Gray’s contribution to the restructuring.